apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - [CAS configuration security](../configuration/Configuration-Properties-Security-CAS.html) via Jasypt is able to respect the IV generation flag based on algorithms.
 - Embedded YAML application configuration files are able to override default application properties that ship with CAS.
+- Authentication context classes in the SAML2 response can be determined from context mapping settings even when no specific context class is present in the
+  SAML2 authentication context.

 ## Library Upgrades